Description (What is being performed):

 The Informant (Background info about performance from informant):

-Me: “How did you find out about this method for getting rid of hiccups?
+Me: “How did you come to know about this method of growth?

 The Analysis (My Thoughts):